PaulRosset/linter-farch/README.md

 }
 ```

-You can find any template placeholder already create [here](https://github.com/PaulRosset/linter-farch/blob/master/src/template.js), feel free to contribute by adding more template/placeholder regex.
+You can find any template placeholder already created [here](https://github.com/PaulRosset/linter-farch/blob/master/src/template.js), feel free to contribute by adding more template/placeholder regex.
 The keys have to be of the following form: "XXX*XXX_XXX_YY", where \_XXX* is the name and _YY_ the extension of the file that we want to test.

 ---